 Conclusions

 If you’re using SAP, perform continuous load and performance testing to ensure that your software meets performance, capacity, and usage requirements.
-If you need any help, PFLB engineers would be the right fit: we have large experience with customers who rely on SAP and have probably found solutions to problems similar to yours in their 300+ previous projects.
+If you need any help, PFLB engineers would be the right fit: we have a lot of experience with customers who rely on SAP and have probably found solutions to problems similar to yours in their 300+ previous projects.
 Drop us a line!